SourDeveloper/SourDeveloper/README.md

 I use the Discord API a lot, and enjoy working with APIs in general.
 I usually I don't normally post public repositories, so that is the reason for having so few, but I am trying to get better at posting more public projects.

-If you would like to collaborate on something, feel free to DM me on Twitter.
+If you would like to work on something, feel free to DM me on Discord `Sour#0001`.

 ## Languages and Tools:
 <p align="left">